DiegoMagg/pyrecard/README.md

     customer.fetch_all()
     customer.change_card(code, json)

-Set new_vault to True, if you want to create a user with billing data.
+Set `new_vault` True to create a user with billing data.

     >>> from pyrecard.subscription import customer
     >>> customer_data = customer.fetch('cliente01').json()